Ethxnzxo/WHSTechNotes/journal.md

 Upsets happen because sports always isnt about stats, its how well the team plays against the other team.
 Which means every team is beatable, so if the no. 1 seed isnt playing good they can lose, and same with every other team.
 Injuries also add onto this too, just look at last years march madness, it has a lot of upsets for that too.

+# April 9, 2026

+My amazing awesome plan would be to tell them how bossed up i mean because im  bossed up and cool.
+I would also say that the people would die and since im bossed up my convincing skills would work.
+How would work you may ask?
+Thats easy, since the humans created them i would be easily convince them.

+# April 13, 2026

+Technology helped the travel to the moon succeed because of everything.
+Technology caused the call stuff that let them call the president and other people too, same with the entire rocket and air.